Mengyao-Li3/UoM_EEE_code/README.md

-#Please download the folder 'Autoencoder_Mengyao_Challenge' from https://github.com/Non-Invasive-Bioelectronics-Lab/Modified_Autoencoder4_challenge.git, and then put it under the same directory with team_code.py.

 # UoM EEE — PhysioNet/CinC Challenge 2023

 Research code developed by the **UoM EEE** team for the **George B. Moody PhysioNet Challenge 2023: Predicting Neurological Recovery from Coma After Cardiac Arrest**.